jdholtz/i3-restore/CONFIGURATION.md

 when they exit (exactly what would happen if you were to launch the subprocess in the terminal).

 Additionally, `{command}` can be used as a placeholder to inject the actual command used to invoke the subprocess into the launch command.
-You might need to play with this a bit before putting in your configuration file to make sure it performs exactly how you want it to.
+You might need to play around with this before putting it in your configuration file to make sure it performs exactly how you want it to.
 For examples, refer to the [example configuration file](config.example.json).

 Next, input the information into the `subprocesses` section of the configuration.
 Make sure the `subprocesses` section is